Polynomial-time quantum algorithm for solving the hidden subgroup problem: Application of the algorithm for the period-finding problem and the order-finding problem

 \section{Application of the algorithm for the period-finding problem and the order-finding problem}

-The period-finding problem can be described as follows~\cite{nc}: suppose $f$ is a periodic function producing a single bit as output such that $ f(x+r)=f(x)$, for some unknown $0<r<2^{L}$, where $x,r\in \{0,1,\ldots \}$.
-Given a quantum black box $U$ that performs the unitary transform $ U|x\rangle |y\rangle \rightarrow |x\rangle |y\oplus f(x)\rangle $, how many black box queries and other operations are required to determine $r$?
-Quantum algorithm solves this problem using one query of the black box and $ O(L^{2})$ other operations~\cite{nc}.
-For the period-finding problem, the states $|x+kr\rangle $, $k=0,\ldots ,2^{L}/r$ have the same function value.
-Therefore it can be solved by obtaining the states $|x+kr\rangle $ that correspond to the ground state eigenvalue of the function $f$.
-Our algorithm can be applied to solve this problem with ${O(\log N)}$ queries of $f$ in the same way as in solving the factoring problem above.
+The period-finding problem can be described as follows~\cite{nc}: suppose $f$ is a periodic function producing a single bit as output such that $ f(x+r)=f(x)$ for some unknown $0<r<2^{m}$, where $x,r\in \{0,1,\ldots \}$.
+Given a quantum black box $O_f$ that performs the unitary transform $ O_f|x\rangle |y\rangle \rightarrow |x\rangle |y\oplus f(x)\rangle $, how many black box queries and other operations are required to determine $r$?
+Quantum algorithm solves this problem using one query of the black box and $ O(L^{2})$ other operations through the quantum Fourier transform~\cite{nc}.

+By using the periodic function $f$, we can construct the Hamiltonian of the periodic-finding problem as: